-Photography by Lance Gerber
+By Katy Carrier // Photography by Lance Gerber

 Above: The home’s main living room, opening to the pool.
-Bracket sofas by Edward Wormley are upholstered in Knoll’s classic bouclé and the chairs and side tables are by Warren Platner; sculpture on cocktail table by William Bowie.
+Bracket sofas by Edward Wormley are upholstered in Knoll’s classic bouclé and the chairs and side tables are by Warren Platner; sculpture on the cocktail table is by William Bowie.

 Above: A vintage landscape painting hangs over a Bertoia chair and George Nelson table in the office.

-Above: The master bedroom.
+Above: The primary bedroom.

 Above: A Harvey Probber console with a vintage painting and Pierre Paulin chair in the home’s “orange guest room.”
 Vase with orange fish is Bitossi and the lamp is by Bill Curry for Laurel Lamps.

 Krog credits his studies of the different eras of music with helping him develop his love of modernism.
 “If Eames is the Mozart of modernism, then Platner is the Beethoven,” he imparts with a smile.